I. General Policy

 Persons refusing to comply may be given City of Houston citations by Rice peace officers or asked to leave the campus and not return with their dog.

 This policy does not apply to service animals.
 A service animal, as defined in the Americans with Disabilities Act (ADA) regulations, is trained to do work or perform tasks for the benefit of an individual with a disability.
 In compliance with the ADA, service animals are welcome on campus, and in most buildings on campus including dining halls, classes, meetings or other events which its handler is permitted to attend.
 Service animals may be prohibited in certain designated areas when necessary for health or safety (e.g. a controlled laboratory environment, or the Rice Animal Use Facility), in accordance with law and Rice University Policy 402, Access and Accommodation for Individuals with Disabilities.

-Responsible Official: Vice President for Administration; Rice University Policy Department; Disability Support Services
+Responsible Official: Executive Vice President for Finance and Administration; Rice University Policy Department; Disability Support Services

 February 8, 2018